balena-io-hardware/fin-info-doc/documentation/markdown/balenaFin/v1.1/datasheet/datasheet.md

 <div class="page-break"></div>

-# 2. Availability and Support
+# 2. Continuity of supply

-Availability of balenaFin in either the current version or a compatible later revision is guaranteed until at least January 2024.
+Availability of balenaFin in either the current version or a compatible later revision is guaranteed, on commercially reasonable basis, until January 2024.

 <div class="page-break"></div>